 Depression and erectile dysfunction (ED) can potentially spoil a man’s sex drive.
 This common scenario often results to impotence in men.
 Research shows that erectile dysfunction and depression are interrelated in terms of symptoms.

-Men with depression and impotence often have difficulty in transmitting brain signals to the penis and elicit erections.
-Although, impotent men can also experience depression and feelings of failure.
+Men with depression and impotence may struggle to transmit brain signals to the penis, making it difficult to achieve an erection.
+Conversely, men who experience impotence can also develop depression and feelings of inadequacy.

 Effective Treatments for Depression and Impotence

-Therefore, men with depression and ED should have a routine medical screening to prevent health threats.
+Routine medical screenings are necessary for men with depression and ED to prevent potential health hazards.

 Depression and ED: Side Effect of Anti-depressants in Men’s Sexual Health